MTD Group Completes The Acquisition Of Ypsomed's Pen Needles And Blood Glucose Monitoring Systems And Announces A Significant Investment Plan For Its ...

 "The completion of this acquisition marks a transformative moment for MTD Group.
 By integrating Ypsomed's Pen Needles and Blood Glucose Monitoring businesses, we solidify our position as a global leader in diabetes care and establish ourselves as the second-largest producer of pen needles worldwide.
 This strategic move enhances our ability to deliver innovative, high-quality solutions to our customers and expands our reach into key markets.
 Our significant investments underscore our commitment to scaling our operations efficiently while maintaining the highest standards of quality.
 We are excited about the opportunities this acquisition presents and remain dedicated to advancing the future of diabetes care," said Charles Bouaziz, CEO of MTD Group.

-MTD was supported by Studio Legale LCA for the legal aspects, with Roberto de Bonis, Sara Consoli and Mario Niggeler operations.
+MTD was supported by Studio Legale LCA for the legal aspects, with Roberto de Bonis, Sara Consoli and Mario Niggeler.

 About MTD Group